MLSM-at-DTU/ml_metamodels/reports/README.md

 >
 > Answer:

-The members of this group are PhDs at DTU in metamodelling of scientific simulators.
-We used the thrid-party framework PyG which utilizes the Pytorch library and makes it easy to write and train Graph Neural Networks and hence help us building metamodels of different simulators.
-The package enables us to easily implement the latest GNN layer-types in a pytorch framework and test our research against these.
+The members of this group are PhD students at DTU specializing in metamodeling of scientific simulators.
+We utilized the third-party framework PyG, which builds upon the PyTorch library to simplify the design and training of Graph Neural Networks (GNNs).
+This framework provides a streamlined framework for the development of metamodels for various simulators by providing tools to implement cutting-edge GNN layer types within the PyTorch ecosystem.
+PyG allowed us to efficiently test our research against state-of-the-art methodologies, enhancing both the robustness and scalability of our metamodeling efforts.

 ## Coding environment